CapricanDRJ/watchers_shakespeare/index.md

 *[Minos summons a herald, his voice firm yet laced with sorrow.]*

-A message swift to Zadkiel, let it fly,
+A message swift to Zyx, let it fly,

 Inviting him to parley 'neath the sky,